ploneintranet/pat-display-time/README.md

-# pat-displaytime
+# pat-display-time
 A pattern to make use of moment.js ([momentjs.com](http://momentjs.com), [github](https://github.com/moment/moment/)) with PatternsLib.

-This pattern's name is pat-displaytime.
-It is activated on a DOM element by giving the element the HTML class `pat-displaytime` and a `datetime` attribute.
+This pattern's name is pat-display-time.
+It is activated on a DOM element by giving the element the HTML class `pat-display-time` and a `datetime` attribute.

 For example:

-    <time class="pat-displaytime" datetime="2015-01-20T08:00Z">20 January 2015, 08:00</time>
+    <time class="pat-display-time" datetime="2015-01-20T08:00Z">20 January 2015, 08:00</time>

 ## Development